Watch: Slackliner hangs upside down, walks on 700ft-high rope in daring Dubai stunt

-"Marhaba (welcome), 1 Billion Followers Summit'," said Jaan Roose as he walked and even hung upside down along a 100-metre line — at a height of 224 metres (734ft)— in Dubai on Saturday.
+"Marhaba (welcome), 1 Billion Followers Summit'," said Jaan Roose as he pulled off a daring stunt — walking and even hanging upside down along a 100-metre line at a height of 224 metres (734ft) — in Dubai on Saturday.

-When the three-time world champion fearlessly crossed the distance between the iconic Jumeirah Emirates Towers, the emirates watched Roose's yet another world-first highline walk in awe.
+When the three-time world champion crossed the distance between the iconic Jumeirah Emirates Towers, the emirates watched in total awe and admiration.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.